In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 However, there are some useful options if you click on the "Options" tab.
 I talked already about landing pages -- where you send someone after they first subscribe and where you send them after they confirm their e-mail address.
 The form lets you override those options and it does something else: it lets you hide those landing pages.
 This way someone can't look at the form code and figure out where to get your "thank you" gift (an e-book or something else you might be giving away) without subscribing.

 In the image below, you'll also see a couple of options for more advanced users.
 They'll know what those are for.
 If you don't understand them, you don't need them for now.
-(But just so you know ... the "Conversion Image" area is great for tracking the results of advertising efforts so you know where to continue investing your ad dollars.
-This is something I help with for those who need a hand running digital ads.)
+(But just so you know ... the "Conversion Image" area is great for tracking the results of advertising efforts so you know where to continue investing your ad dollars.)

 Automatically Sending Your Blog Posts